 Click Here to join our trading room, receive our trade alert setups, and daily watch lists.

 Make sure to book mark our stock watch list page.
 We update this page nightly with our daily and swing trade watch lists.

 CANDLESTICKS PATTERNS COURSE

 1) BULLISH CANDLESTICKS

 The stock market is a constant battle between the bulls and the bears.
 Bulls try to push the stock price up and bears try to push it down.
 Bullish candlesticks are typically either green or white on stock charts.
 Bullish candlesticks inform you that buyers also known as bulls are in control.
 Every candlestick shows the price action for that day.
 Bullish candlesticks open lower and close higher.

 The candlesticks patterns video below focuses on bullish candlesticks and the different forms that they come in.

-Watch our Bullish Candlesticks video.
+Watch our Bullish Candlestick video.

-Read our Bullish Candlesticks post.
+Read our Bullish Candlestick post.